MateuszKielan/Rl-Project/README.md

 2. utils.py - In this file, we define all necessary functions for rendering the episodes and visualising the data about simulations.
 3. Q-learning.py - In this file, we define the logic behind Q-learning agent behaviour, contained in one class "QLearningAgentModified" and include the script for testing the agent in a given maze.
 4. Reinforce.py - In this file we define the logic behind Reinforce agent behaviour, contained in one class "REINFORCEAgentOptimized", definition of softmax function and include  the script for testing the agent in a given maze.
+5. maze_generator.py - In this file a randomised maze generator is implemented.
+Used for testing models generelizability with different maze layouts.